forem/forem/docs/backend/configuration.md

 ## `Settings::Base`

 This class is adapted from [rails-settings-cached](https://github.com/huacnlee/rails-settings-cached).
-It allows for multiple settings model by defining class-specic request caches.
+Unlike the original it allows for multiple settings model by changing how request caching works.

 We use this base class for defining settings classes used within the app's business logic.
 Examples: